In 1859 the village of Outwood was described as a wild outlying district with a population of 542 and no church or school.

 The church was constructed in a plain ‘lancet’ style to a design by the celebrated architect, William Burges, who designed Cardiff Castle.
 The building comprises a nave of six bays and a chancel with a broad, square tower at the west end.
 This ‘saddle-back’ tower was added to the church in 1874 by WP Manning and contains, unusually, four bells.
 The clock was placed in the tower in 1895.

 Access to the belfry is via an octagonal turret built into the south east corner of the tower; it does not extend beyond this level.
 There is a combined clergy and choir vestry adjacent to the north side of the chancel with a catslide roof over.
 There is an open porch on the south side of the nave.

 The exterior of the church is in local Reigate stone and the interior is brick with timbered beams and an acorn shaped strip wood ceiling.
 The interior brick finish is quite unique and its pointing is an example of Victorian workmanship at its very best.

-When the Lloyd family died the estate was willed to the National Trust.
 The church, which is located on the North side of Brickfield Road, a mile or so from the centre of the village, now stands in the middle of National Trust farm, common and woodland.